ProgrammerAL/Presentations-2024/denver-dev-day-may-2024/presentation.md

 ---

-# Benefits of Automated Cloud

-- On-Demand
-- Add/Remove cloud resources as needed
-- Scriptable
-- Updated with a PR

----

 # Infrastructure as Code (IaC)

 - A concept, not a technology
+- Usually Desired State Config (DSC)
-- Codify your environments
+- Code!
-- Automation to avoid manual steps
-  - Manual steps always mess up eventually
-- Easily repeatable
+  - Repeatable
-  - Create multiple environments with ease
+  - Create more environments with ease
+  - Updated with a PR
+  - YAML, JSON, Custom DSL, or Your Choice of Language

 ---